Divorce in the New Testament

 Analysis

-Paul gives an even more different perspective of divorce.
+Paul gives an even more different perspective of divorce and remarriage.
 According to him, divorce is permitted if a non-believing husband leaves the marriage from a believing woman.
 In summary:

 - Paul allowed it if a non-believing spouse chooses to leave the marriage.